Logo

 Torso of woman wearing pink sweater sitting at paper-strewn desk with phone in hand and using calculator.

 Interest rate levels are a factor in the supply and demand of credit, generally rising or falling based on the Federal Reserve’s economic and monetary policies and inflation.
-Since interest rates influence how we borrow and spend, interest rate fluctuations have a direct impact on our personal finances, especially when it comes to personal debt.
-When rates rise, we tend to borrow less as debt becomes more expensive.
-Rising interest rates can also affect existing debt as well as new debt.
-Let’s take a look at some of the ways rising interest rates may affect various types of debt.
+Since interest rates influence how we borrow and spend, interest rate fluctuations directly impact our personal finances, especially when it comes to personal debt.

 Anytime the Federal Reserve decides to raise interest rates, it typically creates a ripple-effect throughout the economy.
 One area where it’s usually felt most is on the personal debt you may be carrying.
 However, not all personal debt is affected by rising rates in the same way.
-Generally, certain types of existing fixed rate debt may not be impacted in the same way as variable rate debt in a rising rate environment.
+Generally, certain types of existing fixed-rate debt may not be impacted in the same way as variable-rate debt in a rising rate environment.

 Fixed-rate debt

-Fixed-interest rate debt—where the annual percentage rate (APR) is set for a predetermined length of time—generally remains unaffected by interest rate increases.
-This type of debt may include unsecured personal loans, fixed-rate mortgages, student loans, and auto loans.
 Unless you plan to refinance your loan, your interest rate and monthly payment on fixed-rate debt remains stable, offering a form of protection from fluctuations in interest rates.

 When it comes to credit cards, the vast majority have variable interest rates (see more on them below), and cards with fixed rates are uncommon.
-If you happen to have a credit card with a fixed APR, even it may not be immune to a change in interest rate because card issuers are allowed to do a change in terms.
+If you happen to have a credit card with a fixed APR, even it may not be immune to a change in interest rate because card issuers are allowed to make a change in terms.
 For example, you may receive a notice 45 days in advance of your proposed rate increase.
-The notice gives you a chance to opt-out of the change, but doing so could result in the issuer canceling your card.
+The notice gives you a chance to opt out of the change, but doing so could result in the issuer canceling your card.

 Variable rate debt

 Variable-rate debts fluctuate in response to market interest rates.
-When market interest rates go up, interest and payments on these debts typically also rise.
-Higher payments can put pressure on the rest of your budget, especially if you have multiple debts with variable interest rates, such as variable-rate credit cards, adjustable-rate mortgages (ARMs), or home-equity lines of credit (HELOCs).
-The variable rates on these types of loans—and the amount of their monthly payments—generally increase when the Federal Reserve raises interest rates.
+When market interest rates increase, interest and payments on these debts typically also rise.
+Higher payments can put pressure on the rest of your budget, especially if you have multiple debts with variable interest rates, such as:

 If you have one or more variable-rate debts, you may need a plan to prevent rising interest rates from throwing you off your budget or triggering a personal financial crisis.

-1. Prioritize paying down high-interest, variable rate debt first.
+1. Prioritize paying down high-interest, variable-rate debt first.

 As interest rates rise, reducing your variable rate debt can help you save money on the increasing cost of borrowing that money and minimize your exposure to the effects of rising rates.
 This is especially so if you’re carrying, or revolving, multiple variable interest rate balances from one month to the next

-Consider starting with your highest-interest, variable rate debt first, such as credit card balances.
+Consider starting with your highest-interest, variable-rate debt first, such as credit card balances.
 Generally, credit card debt is one of the most expensive types of debt, and, in the long run, you’ll save money by prioritizing paying down these balances whether or not interest rates are expected to continue to rise.

-Next, take a look at other variable rate debts you may be carrying.
+Next, take a look at other variable-rate debts you may be carrying.
 Since your interest rates aren’t locked in, or fixed, on these debts either, your borrowing cost could potentially continue to increase on these balances as well, costing you more over time.

 2. Manage your personal debt when interest rates rise.

-Methods for paying down multiple high-interest, variable rate debt when rates are rising include debt consolidation and debt paydown acceleration.
+Methods for paying down multiple high-interest, variable-rate debt when rates are rising include debt consolidation and debt paydown acceleration.

-• 0% APR balance transfer credit card: Using a credit card balance transfer to combine multiple credit card balances onto a single credit card is another way to consolidate debt, however there are some risks.
-Taking advantage of a 0% promotional interest rate can offer you a chance to pay down the new balance with no interest at all for a certain length of time (from 6 months to one year or more).
 If you’re diligent about paying down your balance within the timeframe of the promotional period without taking on any new, additional debt, this approach can be effective and help you avoid interest accrual.
 However, you may become complacent and pay less each month than you should, or you may spend impulsively and accrue even more on your new or existing cards.
 And depending on the card you select, you may pay an initial balance transfer fee and any late payments could be grounds for early cancellation of promotional rates.

 If interest rates continue to increase over a long period of time, 0% APR offers may become hard to find.

-• Debt avalanche method: When interest rates are rising, if you can focus on putting more money toward paying down debt, it can help accelerate the speed at which you’re able to pay off your debt and potentially lower the total amount of interest you’ll pay over the term length of your loan.
-The debt avalanche method speeds up the process of debt paydown by showing you how to tackle your highest-interest rate debts first so you can pay down your variable debt more quickly as rates are rising.
+3. Debt avalanche method: When interest rates are rising, if you can focus on putting more money toward paying down debt, it can help accelerate the speed at which you’re able to pay off your debt and potentially lower the total amount of interest you’ll pay over the term length of your loan.
+The debt avalanche method speeds up the process of debt paydown by showing you how to tackle your highest-interest-rate debts first so you can pay down your variable debt more quickly as rates are rising.

 3. Sharpen your budget and reduce expenses.

 When thinking about what to do when interest rates rise, sticking to a budget can help.
-This is especially so if you have variable, high-interest rate debt you want to start to pay down more aggressively.
+This is especially so if you have variable, high-interest-rate debt you want to start to pay down more aggressively.
 For example, following an easy budgeting method like the 50/30/20 rule can help you learn how to track the flow of your money throughout the month while allocating a certain portion to savings and debt paydown.

 Start by itemizing your monthly spending, including bills and savings.
 Then compare the total to your monthly income.
 The idea is to have money left over at the end of every week or month that you can put toward paying down more of your debt.
 If your expenses are higher than your income, review your expenses and identify areas where you can reduce your spending.
 By reducing your spending, you can generate the extra cash you’ll need to accelerate pay down of your existing credit card and loan balances.
 Especially when interest rates are creeping up, having a solid budget in place make it a good time to adjust your spending and savings to target debt.